 Breathe in the cool mountain air.
 Gaze at the majestic peaks.
 Delight in the Bavarian cottages and shops.
-No, it’s not a weekend getaway to Germany – it’s a trip to Helen: Georgia’s own Alpine village.
+No, it’s not a weekend getaway to Germany – it’s a trip to Helen: Georgia’s own Alpine village, one of many day trips easily accessible from the state's capital, Atlanta.

 Many years ago the tiny and struggling town of Helen saved its economic future by adopting a German persona.
-Visitors flock to Helen every season of the year for its many festivals and quaint atmosphere in the lovely North Georgia Mountains.
-Less than two hours from Atlanta, Helen is brimming with fun activities for families.
+Visitors flock to Helen every season of the year for its many festivals and quaint atmosphere in the North Georgia mountains, also home to notable wineries and fall foliage.
+Located just under two hours north of Atlanta, Helen is brimming with fun activities for families.

 A visit to Helen in the summer wouldn’t be complete without tubing down the Chattahoochee River.
 Children under 12 should ride with an adult, and if you go, be sure to bring cheap sneakers.
 Helen Tubing and Cool Runnings have a variety of inexpensive packages, some of which include water slides.